ebollens/efx/README.md

 ### Accordion

 The `accordion` driver is similar to `toggle` in that it handles visibility.
-However, as opposed to `trigger`, the `accordion` driver hides all other targets in the `data-effect="accordion"` container.
+However, as opposed to `toggle`, the `accordion` driver hides all other targets in the `data-effect="accordion"` container.
 It will not, however, affect any elements that are not targets of `data-effect`, allowing one to specify other elements within the accordion that are not affected by the effect.